Ivshti/stremio-client-demo/README.md

 **Stremio add-ons extend Stremio with content.**

-That means either adding items to Discover or providing sources to stream content from.
+That means either adding items to Discover or providing sources to stream content farom.

 Unlike regular software plugins, Stremio addons **do not run inside Stremio**, but instead are **accessed through HTTP over network**.
 You can think of them as **RSS on steroids**.
-Multiple addons can be activated, providing you more content, without any installation / security risks.
+Multiple addons can be activated, providing you more content, without installation or security risks.

 ## Does it use the same logic as the desktop app?